iacobo/continual/README.md

 ### Note

-\* (as well as [HiRID](https://physionet.org/content/hirid/1.1.1/) if you wish to run advanced experiments)
+\* As well as [HiRID](https://physionet.org/content/hirid/1.1.1/) if you wish to run advanced experiments.

-\** Avalanche is currently in its beta release.
+\*\* Avalanche is currently in its beta release.
 Development on this project was mostly completed using an earlier alpha build:
 ```
 avalanche @ git+https://github.com/ContinualAI/avalanche.git@a2e2fb09f77eaecad8dbbe74b4b78ab737b7e464
 ```